Meal Replacement Plan

 Alcohol is high in calories and will make you hungry, often leading to grazing and loss of appetite control.
 It is better to avoid alcohol if you are dieting.

 Yes.
 MRP foods are an ideal way to get back in control.
-Try using the Refeed week to kick start your good eating habits.
+Try using the Refeed week to kick start your good eating habit

 Yes.
 Artificial (low calorie/no calorie) sweeteners may be used as a useful alternative to high calorie sweeteners.